Semantic-Enhanced Time-Series Forecasting via Large Language Models: Appendix for SE-LLM

 \subsection{Autoregressive Forecasting}

-In time series forecasting, the autoregressive model can accomplish predictions for any time step length by merely training on data with a fixed step length, significantly reducing computational costs.

-Autoregressive models generate future predictions by iteratively conditioning on historical observations.
-This strictly sequential prediction strategy relies on the temporal continuity and internal patterns embedded in past data.
-When such patterns remain consistent over time, autoregressive approaches typically yield stable and reliable forecasts.
+In time series forecasting, autoregressive models offer the advantage of making predictions over arbitrary time horizons while being trained solely on sequences of fixed length, thereby significantly reducing computational overhead.
+These models generate future values by iteratively conditioning on previously observed data points.
+This strictly sequential inference mechanism leverages the temporal continuity and intrinsic patterns present in historical observations.
+When these underlying patterns remain stable over time, autoregressive models typically produce reliable and consistent forecasts.

-SE-LLM adopts an autoregressive inference scheme, inspired by the design of AutoTimes.
-Specifically, we generate future values by recursively feeding the model's previous outputs into the input sequence.
-The complete procedure is outlined in Algorithm~\ref{algorithm 5}.
+SE-LLM adopts an autoregressive inference strategy, inspired by the design of AutoTimes.
+Specifically, future values are generated by recursively feeding the model’s prior outputs back into the input sequence as context for subsequent predictions.
+This iterative process enables long-horizon forecasting while maintaining coherence with the temporal dynamics of the series.
+The complete inference procedure is summarized in Algorithm~\ref{alg:ar_token}.